ghc/ghc/docs/users_guide/packages.rst

 A package database is where the details about installed packages are stored.
-It is a directory, usually called ``package.conf.d``, that contains a file for each package, together with a binary cache of the package data in the file ``package.cache``.
-Normally you won't need to look at or modify the contents of a package database directly; all management of package databases can be done through the ``ghc-pkg`` tool (see :ref:`package-management`).
+It is a directory, usually called ``package.conf.d``, that contains a file for each package, together with a binary cache of the package data in the file :file:`package.cache`.
+Normally you won't need to look at or modify the contents of a package database directly; all management of package databases can be done through the :command:`ghc-pkg` tool (see :ref:`package-management`).

 GHC knows about two package databases in particular: